By Rachel Lankester

 Why not check out Rachel’s workshop on Natural Menopause.
 Click here to check out our courses page.

 Rachel Lankester is the founder of Magnificent Midlife and editor of the Mutton Club online magazine.
 She’s had several careers, including banking and PR, but most loves what she’s doing now – helping like-minded women in midlife and beyond feel great and live life to the fullest.
-She’s rather introverted but still has lots to say, particularly about challenging the negative stereotypes associated with older women.
 She believes we just get better with age not worse.
 She loves yoga, running, singing, travel and most things techy.
 Find out more about Rachel at Magnificent Midlife.